-O'Shaughnessy-Frey Library Room 309A is a self-service podcast recording studio for student use.
+O'Shaughnessy-Frey Library Room 309A is a self-service podcast recording studio.

-Dedicated to students, it is available during normal library hours until 2 am most days!
-The studio is equipped with a table microphone to record 1-4 people in a round-table environment, acoustic padding, and a computer with your choice of recording using Panopto or Audacity.
-It is a distraction-free setting perfect to record group discussions, audio presentations, and podcasts.
+Dedicated to students, it is available during normal library hours.
+The studio has a table microphone to record 1-4 people and a computer with your choice of recording using Panopto or Audacity.
+It is a distraction-free setting for recording group discussions, audio presentations, and podcasts.

 Use of this room by individuals or groups is by reservation for audio recording purposes only.
 Reserving the studio is easy and immediate.
-Just choose an available time slot and confirm by logging into the room reservation system.
+Select an available time slot and confirm by logging into the room reservation system.
 Your reservation will be approved and ready instantly.

 Group Study Rooms and Studios are reserved for use by current students, faculty, and staff.

-NOTE: The room is locked so stop by the circulation desk on 1st floor of O'Shaughnessy-Frey Library to check out the room key.
+NOTE: The room is locked so stop by the circulation desk on 1st floor of O'Shaughnessy-Frey Library to check out the room key after making your reservations.
 You will need your St. Thomas ID card.

-The O'Shaughnessy-Frey Library is providing a self-service recording space, not a full production/editing space or service.
+The O'Shaughnessy-Frey Library provides a self-service recording space, not a full production/editing space or service.

-Before students show up to the studio they should already be familiar with the software, device, and/or cloud service they are using to record and store the recording.
+Before students show up to the studio, they should already be familiar with the software, device, and/or cloud service they use to record and store the recording.

 Audacity is installed on the computer in 309A.
 While recording you can check your audio levels using the waveform indicator on screen.
 Make sure the input source is the Yeti mic.